jpetays/AudioDemo/docs/README.md

 Audio Settings Screen has
 * a notification area for mobile device 'mute state', and
-* slider for each audio channel placed by UI designer
+* slider for each audio channel placed by UI designer.

-_AudioSliderComponent_ is responsible for synchronizing UI slider state with backing _AudioChannelSetting_.
+_AudioSliderComponent_ is responsible for synchronizing UI slider state with related audio channel.
-Connection between slider and the audio channel is done using audio channel **name**.
+Connection between slider and the audio channel (_AudioChannelSetting_) is done using audio channel **name**.

 ### Audio (Effect) Test Screen